 Phyllis Gregory.
 Periodicals Manager.
 B.S., University of Memphis.

 Greg Paraham.
 Information Services Librarian.
 B.A., University of Memphis; M.L.S., Louisiana State University.

 Andrew Grissom.
 Circulation Supervisor.
 B.A., Rhodes College.

-Kevin Leslie.
+Jennifer Ott.
 Information Services Librarian.
 B.A.
-University of California - San Diego; M.L.I.S, San Jose State University.
+University of Tennessee, Knoxville; M.L.I.S, Rutgers University.